Sharpe's Siege (1996 TV Movie)

 Capt.
 Neil Palmer: I was born in a fishing village sir.
 The fishermen used to burn oyster shells all the time.

 Capt.
 Neil Palmer: To whitewash their houses sir.
 When you burn oyster shells, you get lime.
 Get that in the eyes you go blind.

 Catherine: If I were a soldier, I would have sworn an oath of loyalty to my Emperor!

 Catherine: But I am not a soldier.

 Capt.
-Neil Palmer: [Limps into Wellington's tent on a crutch - Sharpe follows] Sir, Under the provisions of the Army Act, I would like to charge Colonel Bamfylde with cowardice in the face of the ememy, abandoning the wounded, consorting to abandon his position, conspiring with the Compte De Maquerre - a spy in the service of Bonaparte and throwing the blame on Major Sharpe.
-I further wish to report that Major Sharpe tended to the wounded, successfully repulsed an attack by General Calvet's brigade and brought us all safely back here.
+Neil Palmer: [Limps into Wellington's tent on a crutch - Sharpe follows] Sir, Under the provisions of the Army Act, I wish to charge Colonel Bamfylde with cowardice in the face of the enemy, abandoning his position, abandoning the wounded, conspiring with the Compte De Maquerre - a spy in the service of Bonaparte to desert his position and throw the blame on Major Sharpe.
+I further wish to report, sir, that Major Sharpe tended to the wounded, successfully repulsed an attack by General Calvet's brigade and brought us all safely back home here sir.

 Lord Wellington: Is that all Captain Palmer?